-As this instructor is particularly driven by written expression, you should expect that there will be an emphasis placed on written expression in this course.
-I should also like you to know from the start that I spend a great deal of time pouring over your writing and expect that you will read and explore my commentary on all things ranging from content to grammar, punctuation, and syntax.
+Though this is not designated to be a writing intensive course, you should expect that there will be an emphasis placed on written expression anyway.
+I should also like you to know from the start that I spend a great deal of time poring over your writing and expect that you will read and explore my commentary on all things ranging from content to grammar, punctuation, and syntax.
 Please try to check your ego at the doors and realize that this is a learning experience while convincing yourself that blips and missteps are all part of the process.